-Leukaemia and its treatment can cause symptoms and side effects.
-Your doctor will monitor these and give you supportive treatment to prevent or manage them.
+Leukaemia and its treatment causes symptoms and side effects.
+Your doctor and nurses will monitor these.
+They will give you supportive treatments to prevent or manage them.
+This may include having:

 We have more information about looking after yourself during treatment and recovery.

-You will have regular blood tests to check your general health and the number of normal cells in the blood.
-Depending on the treatment you had, you may also have bone marrow samples taken to check for signs of leukaemia.
-Sometimes you may need other tests such as x-rays or scans.
+You will have regular blood tests to check the number of normal cells in your blood.
+You may also have bone marrow samples taken to check for signs of leukaemia.
+Sometimes you may need other tests, such as x-rays or scans.

 Many people find that they get very anxious before these appointments.
 This is normal.
 It may help to get support from family and friends.

 If you have any problems, or notice any new symptoms between appointments, talk to your doctor or specialist nurse as soon as possible.
 Do not wait for your next appointment.

 If AML comes back

 If AML comes back after treatment, it may be possible to have more treatment with chemotherapy and targeted or immunotherapy drugs.
 The aim is to get a second remission.
 Some people go on to have a stem cell transplant when they are in remission again.

 AML treatment can sometimes cause side effects that are permanent or happen months or years later.
 They may include infertility, early menopause or an increased risk of heart problems later in life.
 These will not happen to everyone.
 Your doctor or nurse can explain how likely they are to affect you.
 They may give you advice about ways to prevent or manage long-term effects.